 - Category: Keto Fat Bomb Recipes

 - Diet: Diabetic

 - 1/4 cup pecans, chopped

 - 1 tsp blackstrap molasses

-Add in heavy cream (best at room temp), vanilla extract, maple extract, and blackstrap molasses.
+- Add in heavy cream, vanilla extract, maple extract, and blackstrap molasses.
 Stir with a whisk to combine.

 I don’t use any sweeteners in my fat bomb recipes.
 Taste the batter to see if these are sweet enough, or if you’d like to add your keto friendly sweetener of choice.